abcpaem/codewars/README.md

 # Codewars (Just for Fun)
 This is my gallery for Codewars challenges.
-This repository contains extracts of code in different languages for educational purposes.
+The Java code in this repository is intended for educational purposes.

 ### Goal
 Sometimes we are stuck thinking and thinking how to solve something in particular and we end up going nowhere and discouraged.